Heliodorus pillar: Second survey in 1909–1910

+Third survey in 1913–1915

 The pillar and the unusual inscriptions attracted two larger archaeological excavations.
-The first was completed between 1913 and 1915, under Bhandarkar, but left incomplete because the priest blocked efforts citing rights to his home and compound walls his ancestors had built over the mound.
-The second excavation was completed between 1963 and 1965, under Khare, who had convinced the locals to move their religious practice to a location near a tree close by and relocating the priest's family.
-The archaeologists for the second excavation had full access to the Besnagar pillar site.
+The first was completed between 1913 and 1915, under D.R.
+Bhandarkar, but left incomplete because the priest blocked efforts citing rights to his home and compound walls his ancestors had built over the mound.

-Third survey in 1913–1915

-A cross-section of the Heliodorus pillar sketched during the 1913 CE archaeological excavation.

 The 1913–15 excavations, though partial, revealed that the modern era Besnagar site had experienced numerous floods that had deposited silt over the last 2,000 years.
 The partial dig uncovered an extensive rectangular, square and other substructure and many brick foundations aligned to the cardinal axes.
 More ruined parts, plates and capitals were also found.
 The relative alignments suggested that the Besnagar pillar was likely a part of a more extensive ancient site.